 E – ePrivacy

-Remember: trusted companies will never ask you for personal details or login information in an email or text message.
-So if you’re asked to directly provide any account details or personal information to an employee, you’re almost surely dealing with a phishing attempt!
+Trusted companies will never ask you for personal details or login information in an email or text message.
+If you’re asked to directly provide any account details or personal information to an employee, you’re almost surely dealing with a phishing attempt!

-Being aware of techniques to steal (personal) information is one of the most important skills you can have, since the biggest chunk of hacks and information leaks can be led back to ‘Social Engineering’: the misuse of the general nature of humans to trust each other.
-If you want to read more about social engineering, we talk about it in our blog outlining the biggest cybersecurity threats to companies in 2021.
-Now that you’re armed with all this knowledge, you’ll be a hard one to fool!
+Being consciously aware of attempts to steal (personal) information is one of the most important skills you can have.
+The biggest chunk of hacks and information leaks can be led back to ‘Social Engineering’: the misuse of the general nature of humans to trust each other.
+If you want to read more about this, we talk about it in our blog outlining the biggest cybersecurity threats to companies in 2021.
+Now that you’re armed with all this knowledge, you’ll be a hard one to fool for the cybercriminals!